 But in between the discipline, I had to make learning a fun experience, and I had to create a nurturing classroom environment for my little ones.
 Between the dance parties, the games, the tickling and the singing, I had to make teaching the words “fox” and “zipper” somehow dramatic and stimulating for two full hours.

-It’s what they needed, and unbeknownst to me, it’s what I needed.
+It’s what they needed, and unbeknownst to me, it’s what I needed as well.

 Over the course of six months, these children became an integral part of my life.
 They became my outlet and, somehow, they stuck to my heart.
 They looked up to me, truly loved me, and they cried when I left.